 4. Greater Security

 Audit trail is a central feature for internal data security because it lets you track changes throughout the financial reconciliation process.
-This is useful both for maintaining accurate, up-to-date information and for identifying signs of users seeking to defraud the accounting.
-Time, user, and even location stamps can be rolled into the audit trail report, therefore if there are threats of data corruption and theft, the audit trail will show.
-With Accounting Seed’s audit trail, you see exactly who is doing what in the general ledger, with project accounting, and every other aspect of the accounting process.
+This is useful both for maintaining accurate, up-to-date information and for identifying signs of users seeking to defraud the accounting data.
+Time, user, and even location stamps can be rolled into the audit trail report.
+Therefore, if there are threats of data corruption and theft, the audit trail will show.
+With Accounting Seed’s audit trail, you see exactly who is doing what in the general ledger, with project accounting, and all other accounting processes.

 5. Legal Compliance

-Audit trail functionality is mission-critical for a broad range of industry and federal regulations including Defense Contract Audit Agency (DCAA) and ISO 27018 compliance.
-These requirements heavily rely on accounting systems to maintain high levels of data accuracy and security.
-Both of these require audit trail functionality.
+Audit trail is mission-critical for a broad range of industry and federal regulations.
+Defense Contract Audit Agency (DCAA) and ISO 27018 compliance standards are just a few.
+These requirements heavily rely on accounting systems maintaining high levels of data accuracy and security.
+Both require audit trail functionality.
 Audit trail is a core feature in meeting these requirements because it gives users the structure to protect and maintain data effectively.
-And, this allows auditors to do their job more efficiently.
+Additionally, official auditors can use the feature to do their job more efficiently.

 6. Greater Strategies